daidensacha/homemade-server-api/README.md

 # Homemade Server API for Homemade App

-This project is specifically to serve data to the [Homemade React App](https://github.com/daidensacha/home-made).
+Homemade [can be viewed here](https://dapper-choux-f34d8d.netlify.app/article/4CRFPqHd7onCDbs41MvHRD), hosted on Netlify.

-Live site [can be viewed here](https://dapper-choux-f34d8d.netlify.app/article/4CRFPqHd7onCDbs41MvHRD), hosted on Netlify.
+This API server is set up to specifically serve data to the [Homemade React App](https://github.com/daidensacha/home-made), `homemade-api-data` branch.

 The project is a part of an introduction to React, Node JS, Express JS, and PostgreSQL and setting up an API.